 Skip to content

-021 Not Knowing is Most Infinite: The Trickster Great Hare
+021 The Great Hare

 [4.5 mins reading time]

-Mu Nou Ei
+Mu Nou Ei (Not Knowing is Most Infinite)

 Sometimes not knowing is good.

-The Great Hare, the transformer at the edge of things.
-Hare springs up, comes out of fire faster than a phoenix, lives under the silver moon.
+Hare springs up, comes out of fire-ash faster than a phoenix, lives under the silver moon.
 Where do they go, people ask?
 Those graceful leapers?
-So many in the fields, and then nothing.
+So many in the fields, you look again and there’s no-one there.

-Their young are born with their clothes on, eyes wide, ready to run.
-Born in the chime hours, so bound to have second sight.
 Even as adults, they only eat at night.
-Go to the middle of a field, and you may find them sitting in a circle, the hares’ parliament.
+Walk to the middle of a field, and you may find them sitting in a circle, the hares’ parliament.

 “It is the mighty Wasis, and there she sits.”

-Baby smiled, and did not budge.
+Baby smiles, and does not budge.

-And to this day, you can see all babes are well-contented and going goo, goo!
 For of all the beings that have ever been since the beginning, Baby is alone the only invincible one.

 Said Morikei Ueshiba, the founder of Aikido: